rylansedlacek/blvflag/README.md

 <h2>About:</h2>

 - An on-going individual study project at the <i> University of Mary Washington </i>
-- Parts of the Rust structure is based from blvrun: https://arxiv.org/pdf/2401.16654
+- Parts of the Rust structure based from blvrun: https://arxiv.org/pdf/2401.16654
 - Designed to <b>improve</b> debugging directly on the command line for blind and low-vision (blv) developers.

 <h2>Features:</h2>